christopher5106/christopher5106.github.io/_posts/2016-06-07-recurrent-neural-net-with-Caffe.markdown

 ![]({{site.url}}/img/lstm_caffe_predictions.png)

-We have to put more memory to get better results!
+We have to put more memory, and stack the LSTM, to get better results!

 **Well done!**